cyberpunk317/jooble_task/README.md

 $ sh run.sh
 ```

-Result test_proc.tsv could be found in data folder
+Results could be found in output folder